auehc/auehc.github.io/_posts/Meetings/2021-02-09-spring2021_memory_forensics.md

 * **netscan** - This command shows network artifacts in memory for Windows Vista, 2008 Server, and 7 versions.
 This finds TCP endpoints, UDP endpoints, and UDP listeners and displays information like the local and remote IP, local and remote port, and the time the connection was established.

 * **dump commands** - There are multiple commands in Volatility to dump files.
-This can be useful, as sending kernel drivers, cached files, or DLL files to an external can make it easier to search for specific information in them.
-Some common ones are as follows: ```moddump``` dumps extracts kernel drivers, ```procdump``` dumps a process's executable, and ```dlldump``` can be used to dump DLL files.
+These are useful because sending kernel drivers, cached files, or DLL files to their own individual files can make it easier to search for specific information in them.
+Some common ones are as follows: ```moddump``` dumps extracts kernel drivers, ```procdump``` dumps a certain process's executable, and ```dlldump``` can be used to dump DLL files.

 ### Registry

 We finished our discussion on Volatility and how to use it to analyze memory with a short look at how Volatility can be used to look at the Windows registry.
 The Windows registry is a "central hierarchical database used to store information that is necessary to configure the system for one or more users, applications, and hardware devices.”
 Volatility has several commands to look at registry, with some important ones being ```autoruns```, ```userassist```, and ```shellbags```.
 The Windows registry is very complicated, so we may cover it in another discussion at a later date.

+# Slideshow

+<iframe src="//docs.google.com/gview?url=http://auehc.github.io/assets/powerpoints/Memory_Forensics_Spring2021.pptx&embedded=true" style="width:600px; height:500px;" frameborder="0"></iframe>